Wisconsin Door County

 Short, gently rolling hills and flat terrain.
 Moderate cycling level.
 Leisurely cycling level with an electric-assist bicycle.

-5 nights lodging, 5 breakfasts, 4 picnic lunches, 4 dinners, snacks, guided kayaking trip, round-trip ferry, luggage transport, van support, shuttle to and from the airport, maps, cue sheets and trained guides.
+5 nights lodging, 5 breakfasts, 4 lunches, 4 dinners, snacks, guided kayaking trip, round-trip ferry, luggage transport, van support, shuttle to and from the airport, maps, cue sheets and trained guides.

 $175 or $250 for electric-assist bike.